hamzahyous/CardlyApp/README.md

 # CardlyApp

-CardlyApp is a modern iOS application designed to streamline card recognition and management.
-The project integrates a SwiftUI front end with a Vapor backend to provide a seamless experience for detecting, storing, and managing credit cards and their associated metadata.
+CardlyApp is an iOS application focused on simplifying how users recognize and manage their credit cards.
+The app is built to automatically detect cards using BIN recognition and Apple Vision, retrieve details such as issuer, network, and tier, and organize this information in an intuitive way.
+Backed by a Vapor API and PostgreSQL, CardlyApp is designed to evolve into a full-featured platform for managing cards and maximizing rewards.

-## Features
+## Current Capabilities
-- **Card Scanning** – Detects card BINs and retrieves issuer/network/tier details.
+- Detects card BINs using camera input and Apple Vision for enhanced scanning
-- **Vapor Backend** – Manages card data with a PostgreSQL database.
-- **User Card Storage** – Allows users to add and manage their own cards.
-- **API Integration** – Supports BIN metadata lookups and card verification.
+- Retrieves and displays metadata (issuer, network, tier)
+- Stores user-added cards and links them to backend data
+- Uses a Vapor backend with PostgreSQL to handle card data and metadata lookups
+- Integrates with BIN lookup APIs for verification

 ## Tech Stack
-- **Frontend:** Swift, SwiftUI
+- **Frontend:** Swift, SwiftUI, Apple Vision
 - **Backend:** Vapor (Swift)
-- **Database:** PostgreSQL (via Fluent ORM)
+- **Database:** PostgreSQL (Fluent ORM)
 - **APIs:** BIN Lookup API integration

+## Future Goals
+- Add detailed rewards tracking and personalized recommendations
+- Build a polished dashboard for card management and usage insights
+- Implement user authentication to enable multi-device syncing
+- Introduce real-time analytics and dynamic card offers
+- Deploy backend to a scalable cloud environment for production use

 ## Getting Started

-### Prerequisites
-- Xcode 15+ (for the iOS app)
-- Swift 6.0+
-- PostgreSQL (for local backend development)
-- Vapor toolbox (`brew install vapor`)

-### Running the App
-1. Clone this repository:
+1. Clone the repository:
    ```bash
    git clone https://github.com/hamzahyous/CardlyApp.git
    cd CardlyApp